Team-Jam-for-Project-2/RAM-electronics-backend/README.md

 Be able to organize these items.
 Be able to put these items in a shopping cart.
 Have understandable, pleasing CSS design.
+Build an API from scratch and within the project achieve CRUD functionality.

 ## Stretch Goals

+Modify the way the API works with the item quantity.
 Have authenticated users.
 Be able to make reviews.